darkautism/LOLocalization/README.md

 # LastOrigin Localization Mod

 This project is a LastOrigin Localization Mod.
-It can change your LastOrigin to Chinese Trandictional.
+It can change your LastOrigin to Chinese Trandictional or English.

 ## Install guide